 4. Eat a protein/eggy breakfast

 Breakfast is the most important meal of the day, especially for males.
 What you need in the morning is plenty of protein!
 We’re talking lots of EGGS!
 Eggs are loaded with high-quality proteins, vitamins, minerals and ‘good’ fats making them the perfect filling breakfast food.
 The protein and fat in eggs help sustain your energy levels, keeping you satisfied for longer and reducing the need for a mid-morning snack.
-That’s why nutritionists swear by eggs in the morning.
-Take a look at the 5 healthiest breakfasts nutritionists can’t live without.
+That’s why (our) nutritionists swear by eggs in the morning!

 5. Combat the snack attack

 We know men love snacking – but that’s probably one of the biggest downfalls!
 If you don’t want to derail your diet but still have something you enjoy try some our amazing Exante snacks like our Choco Balls and Protein Crisps which are super low in calories but high in protein!